FrancescoGanis/francescoganis.github.io/SoundDesign.md

 <h2>Who is involved?</h2>
 <p>This project was a "mini-project" as part of a Master's degree in Sound and Music Computing, specifically for the course "Physical Models and Sound Synthesis," supervised by <a href="https://vbn.aau.dk/en/persons/107881">Prof. Stefania Serafin</a>.</p>

+<h2>What have I learned?</h2>
+<p>During this project, I gained knowledge of finite-difference schemes and their real-time implementation, explored physical models for sound synthesis, and deepened my understanding of fundamental sound design concepts.</p>

 <h2>Can I see more?</h2>
 <p>Unfortunately, there is no additional publicly available documentation.</p>